amraboelela/iOS-GuideBlocks/README.md

 5. [Wrap your code following these instructions](https://github.com/GuideBlocks-org#how-do-i-make-a-guideblock)
 6. Test it out with a sample add and the Contextual Dashboard.
 Push this sammple app to a public repo or use the [AirBnB Sample](https://github.com/contextu-al/AirBnB-iOS)
 7. Create a GuideBlock.yaml in the root directory - see the template below.
 Be sure to add the sample app repo/branch that you have used into the GuideBlock.yaml
+8. Create a README.md in the root directory to tell users how to use the GuideBlock (mapping parameters and adding to the extensibility section of the Dashboard)
-8. Commit, Push and create a PR.
+9. Commit, Push and create a PR.
-9. Sit back, relax, have a bubble tea and wait for approval!
+10. Sit back, relax, have a bubble tea and wait for approval!

 ### Sample GuideBlock.yaml